DMParker1/tmda-program/README.md

 ---

 ## Notes on data & ethics
-- Any requests for data from these projects should be directed to MORU [the Mahidol Oxford Tropical Medicine Research Unit](https://www.tropmedres.ac/)
+- Any requests for data from these projects should be directed to MORU [(Mahidol Oxford Tropical Medicine Research Unit)](https://www.tropmedres.ac/)
 ---